minangajayasekera-ops/Mccabe_Thiele_Distillation_Simulator/README.md

 - Educational tool for learning distillation design.

 # Installation
-Clone this repository and install required packages listed in requirements.txt:
+Clone this repository and install required packages.
+Run this in your terminal:

 ```bash
 git clone https://github.com/minangajayasekera-ops/mccabe-thiele-simulator.git